As a little girl, I never thought about my lips. They were just there and necessitated chapstick.

 One random day at Nordstrom, years ago, I really wanted to branch out with my lip color.
 I let the MAC girl convince me to buy a red lip liner and lipstick.
 I’m pretty sure Gwen Stefani had a huge impact on this decision.
 I think it literally took me about a month to actually use them.
 I did and it wasn’t so bad, but they didn’t get used much more after that.
 Don’t get me wrong, in high school, I’d wear lipstick to prom, but I always made sure they used a very neutral color – nothing vibrant was calling unwanted attention to my lips!

 Fast forward to the last two years, or so.
 I’ve started to branch out and buy more lipsticks and liners and wear with a much higher frequency.
 I can’t buy a lipstick without buying the liner, I don’t know why.
 I’ve been trying to embrace my lips and use them to accessorize my look.
 But behind these MAC clad lips, I’m still that middle schooler who doesn’t want to be called or looked at as DSL’s.
 I know that others pay to have injections in their lips and I’m grateful that I’m blessed with ones that don’t necessarily need that.
 However, it took me a long time to get where I am.

 |Lipstick // MAC Viva Glam III — Liner // MAC Burgundy|

-Funny thing is, I’m still acquaintances (thanks social media) with many of the people in these stories.
+Funny thing is, I’m still acquaintances (thanks to social media) with many of the people in these stories.
 I don’t talk to them on a regular basis, but there are times we interact via social media.
 I don’t hold any of it against them, but I do hold their hurtful words near to my heart.
-I wish I could tell my 11 year old self what I know now, but I can’t…
+I wish I could tell my 11-year-old self what I know now, but I can’t…

 Sometimes it the little, personal hurdles that really make the difference.